David-solly/gokit-microservice-starter/README.md

 # gokit-microservice-starter
 A REST to gRPC client server starter for a single rpc method.
-MVP boiler-plate code. includes Docker build file and pulls a minimal alpine build without a shell within the Docker container.
+Minimal boiler-plate code based, structured using the popular starter-kit `https://github.com/golang-standards/project-layout`.
+Includes Docker build file and pulls a minimal alpine build without a shell within the Docker container.

 This was an attempt to make life slightly easier for micro service development using go-kit and gGPC server-client ipc.
 Unfortunately the only options for using go-kit were to use generators or dig into the code base.
 I hope this will help lighten the load somewhat for those looking to start using go-kit without being put-off golang because of the shear number of lines of code required for a simple function.